huanzhang12/CROWN-IBP/README.md

 Efficient neural network robustness certification with general activation functions.
 In Advances in neural information processing systems (NIPS), pp.
 4939-4948.
 2018.

+Hadi Salman, Greg Yang, Huan Zhang, Cho-Jui Hsieh and Pengchuan Zhang.
+A Convex Relaxation Barrier to Tight Robustness Verification of Neural Networks.
+To appear in NeurIPS 2019.